 Ideation and Visual Outline

 At this point I start to come up with ways to visually convey what is in the script.
 I’m looking for the important concepts and ideas that would benefit from complimentary illustrations or motion graphics of some kind.
-During this step I will also break the script into sequences, which helps with pacing and production of the final video.
+During this step I will often times break the script into sequences, which helps with pacing and production of the final video.
 From this I will create a visual outline, which is a sort of rough storyboard, that includes thumbnails of these visual ideas along with the portion of the script they correspond with.
 The visual outline will also include any “stage direction” that I’m planning, like if things will move into frame or be animated at a certain time.
 I send this visual outline to the client for approval.

 Then I will create actual storyboards, which are the final sketches of each sequence based on the visual outline.
 I will share this final storyboard document with the client for approval.
 These final storyboard images also server as the basis for the illustrations in the final explainer video.